 I'll try to summarize with clarity, but some moments are just moments.
 Words can't really do them justice.

-e the kids stayed in Ontario with all the amazing supports I have there. .....mostly my mother!
+After my 'Almost 40' party, I came back to the Island while the kids stayed in Ontario with all the amazing supports I have there. .....mostly my mother!
 I tried to make good use of the time and re-did the boys' room.
 It was a total shock to them both.
 Here is the end result.

 Picture #1 is the room when you walk in the door.
 Picture #2 is Michael's side, complete with Pirate poster and Christmas lights for ambience!
 Picture #3 is Samuel's side, fully furnished with Spongebob!
 Behind the white dresser in Sam's part is a small desk hidden away, and under his bunkbed, I created a little fort for playing, which he loves.
 Michael has a table in his section where he has been building and painting a small birdhouse before bed each night.
 It's all worked out beautifully, but kudos must go to those who actually made it work for me.